FAQ

 Junior/Senior- Mohn's memorial Diamond (formerly known as Indian Diamond)

-15. How can I help?
+16. How can I volunteer?

-16. SPONSORSHIP
+18. SPONSORSHIP

 We are looking for team sponsors.
 This is an exciting opportunity for any business wishing to support local sports.
 Please contact us for further details.
-Please see our Sponsorship Page as well for details.
+Please see our Sponsorship page as well for details.

-17. REFUND
+19. REFUND

 Refund requests must be sent by email to the Registrar at: [email protected].
 If a player withdraws from the program before the second scheduled game or practice, an administrative fee of $30.00 will be charged.
-No refunds will be issued after the second scheduled game.
+No refunds will be issued after the second scheduled game/practice.

 No refunds will be issued for Spring Training, Pitching Clinics and all other clinics.
 Spots are limited and are on a first come first serve basis.

-18. I still have questions, who should I contact?
+20. I still have questions, who should I contact?

 E-mail us at [email protected]